afnanm1999/20180817-AfnanMirza-NYCSchools/README.md

 There is no need to configure anything inside of the application source code.
 The project is already configured and can be run directly on a simulator of your choice. when the app first launches it will fetch the School's Data from the City of New York websites API.
 Once the data has been fetched successfully it will then list all of the schools in a UITableViewCell.
 Users can then go ahead and click on a school of their choice.
 This action will present a new View Controller with the Selected Schools SAT Scores and other information.

 ### Features added by me

+ - Made the Application IPhone X Compatible.
+ - Added Custom Functions in Utils.swift file.
+These functions are used to make sorting and fetching of JSON Data from the API easier.
+ - All of UITableViewCells for Details were put into a Separate Swift File to make the app easier to navigate as well as making it easier to read the code.
+ - Added Extensions inside of Extensions.swift file.
+These Extensions are used to make it easier and quicker to customize the app.
+ - Added Custom Fonts (Chivo & Montserrat)
  - Created a Custom Launch Screen Logo for the application.
  - Card View with Shadows
  - Custom Animation for UITableViewCells
- - Added UISearchBar & UISearchController to make it easier for the user to test the application
+ - Added UISearchBar & UISearchController to make it easier for the user to find a certain school inside of the application.
  - Users can call the school by simply pressing the schools phone number on the Initial Screen (User will have to run the application on a Real Device in order for this to function properly. ).
  - In the Details View Added These Details:
     - Schools SAT Scores